sirius4galaxy/flon.contracts/docs/04_guides/07_how-to-use-eosio.wrap.md

 }
 ```

-Next, the action JSONs of the previously generated transactions will be used to construct a unified transaction which will eventually be proposed with the eosio.msig contract.
+Next, the action JSONs of the previously generated transactions will be used to construct a unified transaction which will eventually be proposed with the flon.msig contract.
 A good way to get started is to make a copy of the generated_newaccount_trx.json file (call the copied file create_wrap_account_trx.json) and edit the first three fields so it looks something like the following:
 ```sh
 cat create_wrap_account_trx.json
 ```